Kindness is such a simple word for such a big task. It’s a big task that we want to teach our children. But how do we teach such an abstract concept?

 When we think like a team, we act like a team.
 Our families are our support systems and can be called on when needed.
 In our culture, we seem to start teaching independence fairly early.
 Of course, we also teach consequences to actions and hold children responsible for behaviors.
 But we want to treat children like children.

 We cannot expect adult behaviors or decision making from a young child, let alone a toddler.
 Remember that childhood is the only time in life that is truly care-free.
 Children are working hard on developing social skills and learning about the environment around them.
 Let them enjoy the time they have to learn these valuable lessons.

-As a bonus, the child will learn what it means to be a part of a team, and you may be surprised as to how much he or she starts helping out.
-When a child feels included as part of a team, he or she feels a sense of responsibility to his or her role.
+As a bonus, the child will learn what it means to be a part of a team, and you may be surprised as to how much they start helping out.
+When a child feels included as part of a team, they feel a sense of responsibility to that role.
 Nothing replaces belonging and acceptance.
 This is the biggest thing that can build self-esteem in your child.

 As parents, we rarely get time to ourselves.
 Depending on how old your children are, you may have days full of diapers, feedings, soccer games, band practices, and much more.
 You may start feeling like the maid and the taxi service.
 But we do all this for love of our children and to give them the things we want them to have in this life.